 to our hearts.
 First of all, a word to my fellow Reformed Baptists.
 Let us see the importance of our distinctives.
 I urge

 you not to surrender them to the pressures to conform to modern Christianity.

-to count the cost.
+the cost.
 Realize that you are committing yourself not only to a local body, but to these distinctives as well.
-If
+If you are

 less.
 To our children, I would say that our greatest desire is your conversion to Christ.
 But after that great transformation